 Names: The genus Agastache is derived from two Greek words - agan, meaning 'very much' and stachys, meaning 'an ear of wheat' which together refer to the flower spikes of this genus having many flowers, like grains of wheat.
 The species name scrophulariifolia, is a reference to the leaves of the Scrophularias, (figworts) whose leaves resemble the leaves of this plant.
 That led to the alternate common name of 'Figwort Giant Hyssop.'
 The author names for the plant classification cover two people; ‘(Willd.)’ is for Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 He was director and curator of the Botanic Garden of Berlin.
 His work was updated by Otto Kuntze (1843-1907) German botanist, who edited the collections in Berlin and Kew Gardens and then published Revisio Generum Plantarum which laid out new rules for nomenclature which were rejected at the time, but some acceptance came long after his death.

 Comparisons: A similar looking plant but shorter, and whose flowers have a purplish calyx is Blue Giant Hyssop, A. foeniculum.
-It also tolerates slightly more dry soils.
+It also tolerates slightly more dry soils and spreads by reseeding.

 Above: The flower spike may have interruptions as shown here in the 2nd photo which also shows that the clusters are separate cymes, not whorls.
 3rd photo - The white to purplish corolla is longer than the calyx, which on this species is green.

 Below: 1st photo - Stems are 4-angled with whitish hair.
 2nd photo - The inflorescence.
 3rd photo - Fall seed head.